Tekrajs/sample-json-api/README.md

 # Introduction

 Sample Json API was built to simulate an API server which response to the request from client.
 This API supports both mobile and web application.
-It uses Basic authentication and uses JWT to serving further request of the clients
+It uses Basic authentication and uses JWT to serving further request of the clients.
+It is built using Node.js and express framework.
 # Setup

 ## Prerequisite